 One of the reasons Hoover Dam gets so many visitors is that it is very close to the tourist mecca of Las Vegas.
-From the city, it’s an easy, half hour to 45-minute drive southeast to Hoover Dam (depending on time of day, traffic and which route you choose to get there).
+From the city, it’s an easy, half-hour to 45-minute drive southeast to Hoover Dam (depending on the time of day, traffic, and which route you choose to get there).

 The closest airport to Hoover Dam is Harry Reid International Airport (formerly named McCarran International).
 This airport is situated in the heart of Las Vegas.

-With Hoover Dam having created Lake Mead and sitting, literally, on top of it, no visit to Hoover Dam is complete without stopping by or driving down through the Lake Mead National Recreation Area afterwards for some hiking, scenic driving, overlooks, and to visit Boulder Beach – the shoreline of Lake Mead (which you’ll see from the rim of Hoover Dam.)
-Stop at the Lake Mead Visitor Center for maps and advice (or take the Shaka Guide tour which is full of great suggestions!)
+With Hoover Dam having created Lake Mead and sitting, literally, on top of it, no visit to Hoover Dam is complete without stopping by or driving down through the Lake Mead National Recreation Area afterward for some hiking, scenic driving, overlooks, and to visit Boulder Beach – the shoreline of Lake Mead (which you’ll see from the rim of Hoover Dam).
+Stop at the Lake Mead Visitor Center for maps and advice (or take the Shaka Guide tour which is full of great suggestions)!

 If you’re also planning a trip to the Grand Canyon from Hoover Dam, here’s what you need to know:

-- From the Hoover Dam to the West Rim of the Grand Canyon is just under a two hour drive.
+- From the Hoover Dam to the West Rim of the Grand Canyon is just under a two-hour drive.
 This location is actually on the grounds of the Hualapai Reservation.
-From there, you can walk 70-feet out over the glass Skywalk bridge for a clear view 4,000 feet straight down to the canyon floor.
-(And, fyi, the road that leads to the West Rim Skywalk is not covered by all rental car companies, so check the fine print of your rental car agreement.)
+From there, you can walk 70 feet out over the glass Skywalk bridge for a clear view of 4,000 feet straight down to the canyon floor.
+(And, FYI, the road that leads to the West Rim Skywalk is not covered by all rental car companies, so check the fine print of your rental car agreement.)

 - From Hoover Dam to the more popular North or South Rims of the Grand Canyon is a much further drive – about five-and-a-half hours each way to either of those rims.

-- From Hoover Dam to the East Rim of the Grand Canyon is a little under four hours’ drive.
+- From Hoover Dam to the East Rim of the Grand Canyon is a little under four hours.